andrei-tatar/node-red-contrib-smartnora/README.md

 Canceling a subscription maintains it active until the end of the paid period, it's not immediate.
 So if you pay for one year and don't want a recurring payment, you can just cancel it and the subscription will remain active for the rest of the year.

+**Please use first the free subscription**, check that NORA works on your setup, play with the devices you may want to use.

 ## Supported nodes

 [Here's a list](./doc/nodes) and documentation on the supported nodes.